Vorträge inklusive Abstracts im Sommersemester 2014

 Abstract: Computational efforts in invariant theory have been mainly focused on

-polynomial invariants of linear actions.Yet rational invariants have interesting geometric properties and they can be computed for a wider class
+polynomial invariants of linear actions.Yet rational invariants have interesting geometric properties and they can be computed for a wider class of

 relevant actions.The talk will first review a construction that applies to any rational